Overview of New Mexico Retirement Tax Friendliness

 Technically, New Mexico does not have sales taxes.
 The state has a gross receipts tax, which is charged to the business and often passed on, in part or in full, to the consumer.

 When comparing this gross receipts tax to the sales taxes in other states, New Mexico comes in slightly higher than average.
 The statewide rate is 4.875%, which ranks in the bottom half of all states.
-However, local governments collect additional taxes of their own, which average 2.38%, but can be as high as 8.81%.
+However, local governments collect additional taxes of their own and can be as high as 8.81%.

 What other New Mexico taxes should I be concerned about?